Alexander Farnese, Duke of Parma: Governor-General of the Netherlands

 The apex of Alexander Farnese's career was when he laid siege to the great seaport of Antwerp.
 The town was open to the sea, strongly fortified, and defended with resolute determination and courage by its citizens.
 The latter were led by the famous Marnix van St. Aldegonde and assisted by an ingenious Italian engineer named Federigo Giambelli.
 The siege began in 1584 and called forth all of Farnese's military genius.
-He cut off all access to Antwerp from the sea by constructing a bridge of boats across the Scheldt from Calloo to Oordam, in spite of the desperate efforts of the besieged townspeople.
+He cut off all access to Antwerp from the sea by constructing a bridge of boats across the Scheldt from Kallo (then spelt Calloo) to Oordam, in spite of the desperate efforts of the besieged townspeople.
 The terms offered included the clause that all Protestants had to leave the city within four years.
 This disciplined capture and occupation of the town should not be confused with the bloody events of the Spanish Fury on 4 November 1576.
 Farnese avoided the mistakes of his predecessors including Don Luis de Requesens.
 With the Fall of Antwerp, and with Mechelen and Brussels already in the hands of Farnese, the whole of the southern Netherlands was once more placed under the authority of Philip II.
 Both Holland and Zeeland, whose geographical position made them unassailable except by water, were hard-pressed to retain the territory.

 Alexander pressed operations in the regions of the Meuse and the Rhine so as to maintain trade with Germany and prepare a gateway for winning Holland and Zeeland.
 Unfortunately for the prince, Phillip II's parsimonious disbursement of money started having its effect in the campaigns following Antwerp's conquest.
 The first notable Spanish defeat under Farnese's command came at his first attempt to take control of Grave.
-In December of 1585, with the growing food shortage, Farnese marched his troops towards the Rhine and Meuse regions so as to spare Flanders, Brabant and the Waloon provinces the burden of feeding them and, while there, undertake operations to secure trade along those rivers.
+In December 1585, with the growing food shortage, Farnese marched his troops towards the Rhine and Meuse regions so as to spare Flanders, Brabant and the Walloon provinces the burden of feeding them and, while there, undertake operations to secure trade along those rivers.
 That winter was nearly disastrous for Farnese's army were it not for the "Miracle of Empel".
 Nevertheless, by 7 June the Siege of Grave (1586) was a fait accompli.
 On the other hand, fortunately for Alexander, who became Duke upon his father's death in 1586, the poorly supplied English forces, sent by Elizabeth I, were duly defeated by the Duke's forces.
 The Siege of Sluis (1587) was necessary, so as to secure a safe harbour for the Armada ships, and was successful.